ChristineCYin/HealthCare_Sample_Database/pcp_customer_service_analysis.md

 - The highest CSAT rating is ID(Idaho) of 15.2, followed by FL(Florida) and AK(Alaska).

 ### CSAT by Provider
+Top 5 CSAT of each states by provider

 ``` mysql
 SELECT *
 FROM